LLNL/sundials/doc/arkode/guide/source/sunnonlinsol/ARKode_Interface.rst

    SUNDIALS Copyright End
    ----------------------------------------------------------------

-:tocdepth: 3

-.. _SUNNonlinSol.ARKode:
+.. _SUNNonlinSol.ARKODE:

 ====================================
-ARKode SUNNonlinearSolver interface
+ARKODE SUNNonlinearSolver interface
 ====================================

-As discussed in :ref:`Mathematics` integration steps often require the (approximate) solution of a nonlinear system.
+As discussed in :numref:`Mathematics` integration steps often require the (approximate) solution of a nonlinear system.
 This system can be formulated as the rootfinding problem